nightscout/cgm-remote-monitor/README.md

 ## Supported configurations:

-If you plan to use Nightscout, we recommend using [Heroku](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku), as Nightscout can reach the usage limits of the free Azure plan and cause it to shut down for hours or days.
+If you plan to use Nightscout, we recommend using [Heroku](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku), as Nightscout can reach the usage limits of the free Azure plan and cause it to shut down for hours or days (including the installation to consume all your resources for the first day).
 If you end up needing a paid tier, the $7/mo Heroku plan is also much cheaper than the first paid tier of Azure.
 Currently, the only added benefit to choosing the $7/mo Heroku plan vs the free Heroku plan is a section showing site use metrics for performance (such as response time).
 This has limited benefit to the average Nightscout user.
 In short, Heroku is the free and best option for Nightscout hosting.

 - [Nightscout Setup with Heroku](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku) (recommended)
 - [Nightscout Setup with Microsoft Azure](http://www.nightscout.info/wiki/faqs-2/azure-2) (not recommended, please